gchapron/Zotero7QuickLook/README.md

 The plugin registers a keyboard listener on Zotero's items tree.
 When you press Space, it resolves the file path of the selected item's attachment and launches `/usr/bin/qlmanage -p <file>` as a subprocess.
 The subprocess handle is retained so that pressing Space again (or Escape) kills the process and closes the preview.

 The contact sheet feature (Option+Space) uses a pre-compiled universal binary (arm64 + x86_64) that renders all PDF pages as thumbnails in a scrollable HTML grid using CoreGraphics.
 The binary is bundled in the `.xpi` and deployed to a temp directory on first use.
 The generated HTML file is then previewed via QuickLook.
+The layout adapts to the number of pages: PDFs with few pages (1–4) use fewer columns and higher-resolution thumbnails so they fill the preview width instead of leaving empty space.

 ## License